-Current SSBN Program documents: Statewide Conservation District Use Permit ST-3000 authorizing the SSBN permitting program was approved by the BLNR on 27 October 2000.
-The SSBN guidelines for Category I and Category II projects developed following program approval by BLNR are currently in use for assessing projects for permitting.
-HAR§13-5-22 P-16 was updated in 2011 to formalize Departmental (Chair) approval of nourishment projects up to 10,000 cubic yards.
+Current SSBN Program documents: Statewide Conservation District Use Permit ST-3000 authorizing the SSBN permitting program was approved by the Board of Land and Natural Resources (BLNR) on 27 October 2000.
+The SSBN guidelines for Category I and Category II projects developed subsequent to BLNR approval of the program are currently in use for assessing projects for permitting.
+HAR§13-5- 22 P-16 was updated in 2011 to formalize Departmental (Chair) approval of nourishment projects up to 10,000 cubic yards.

-All documents are available online at Office of Conservation and Coastal Lands Beach Nourishment and Restoration (hawaii.gov). (https://dlnr.hawaii.gov/occl/beach-restoration/).
+All documents area available online at Office of Conservation and Coastal Lands Beach Nourishment and Restoration (hawaii.gov) (https://dlnr.hawaii.gov/occl/beach-restoration/).